count-null/blog/_posts/2021-04-05-your-decentralized-app-dosen't-need-a-blockchain.md

 The Lightning Network ecosystem is expanding to include all kinds of nifty websites and apps.

-Most of these app are on central servers.
-They use LN for it's payments ability, not to make a distributed application.
+Most of these apps are on central servers.
+They use LNfor its paymentss ability, not to make a distributed application.

 There are some apps that are hosted on lightning nodes.
 These include [BTCPayServer](https://btcpayserver.org) and [Sphinx Chat](https://sphinx.chat).
 Sphinx enables encrypted communication over LN protocol.
 You can attach a payment to each message.

-Dapps on a blockchain don't scale so they're extremely limited in how popular they can get.
+Dapps on a blockchain don't scale, so they're extremely limited in how popular they can get.
 Imagine if Twitter could only have a few hundred thousand users before it became really expensive to send a tweet.

 An app like that will never succeed in replacing the status quo.
 But it might get big enough to make a few people really rich before totally collapsing.